timaschew/postcss-compare-packs/README.md

 ##### What does it mean if a plugin exists in more than one pack?

-Assuming that each pack should focus on just one topic, it's an indicator that this strategy was not achieved or the topic was chosen in a wrong aspect.
+Assuming that each pack should focus on just one topic, it's an indicator that one of the pack did not achieve this strategy or the aspect of the topic was chosen wrongly.
 Read more in the [PostCSS Plugin Guideline - Do one thing, and do it well](https://github.com/postcss/postcss/blob/master/docs/guidelines/plugin.md#12-do-one-thing-and-do-it-well)

 ##### Can I use multiple packs at once?